 The exact format of interviews at Churchill varies from subject to subject, see our Subject pages for more details.
 Most candidates have two interviews of 20–30 minutes, although some subjects may use a single, longer interview.
 In some of our subjects, it would also be normal for you to take an informal aptitude test at interview, for which no specific preparation will be required.

 Although the precise format of Cambridge interviews varies a bit from college to college, and between subjects, all are essentially the same in that they are primarily assessments of academic ability conducted by subject experts.
 In this sense they are based around academic problems to which we will ask you to seek solutions, assisted as appropriate by your interviewers, often via discussion.

 Being questioned by an unfamiliar teacher or lecturer about your academic interests may help familiarise you with the feel of an academic interview.
-But most important is closely revising: the relevant material you have covered at school or college; the contents of your UCAS personal statement; and any submitted written work you were asked to send in.
+But most important is closely revising: the relevant material you have covered at school or college; the contents of your UCAS personal statement; and any submitted written work you have sent in.
 Extensive practice in interview 'technique' is neither expected nor, in our experience, useful.